Updated on 2024-09-24 GMT+08:00

 1. Delete unnecessary indexes.

 When data is updated, the index data is also updated.
 For tables with large amounts of data, avoid creating too many indexes as this can slow down the update process.
-Delete unnecessary indexes based on service evaluation.
+Delete unnecessary indexes.

 This is because batch insertion only requires a single remote request to the database.